jkhanGitHub/GA_Defensive_Alliances/README.md

 ## ✨ What Are Defensive Alliances?

-A **defensive alliance** in a graph is a set of vertices such that each member is at least as strongly connected to the alliance as to the rest of the graph.
+A **defensive alliance** in an undirected graph G=(V,E) is a subset S of V such that each member has at least as many neighbors within S as it has outside of S.
 Finding minimal such sets is important for analyzing network resilience and community structure.

-This project aims to efficiently discover such alliances using evolutionary computation, making it suitable for large or complex graphs where brute-force methods are impractical.
+This project aims to efficiently and effectively discover such defensive alliances using evolutionary computation, making it suitable for large or complex graphs where brute-force methods are impractical.

 ## 🔍 Core Functionality